persist-os/vector-native/docs/how-to-read.md

 Reads as: "Detail is high, mode is helpful"
 ```

-### Probability Distribution: `⟨⟩`

-**Meaning:** Probability distribution or weighted options
+### Optional Parameter: `≈`

+**Meaning:** Leverages pre-trained associations with approximately equal (mathematics) - indicates optionality or approximation.

 **How to read it:**
-- `⟨high,medium,low⟩` → "Probability distribution: high, medium, low"
-- `⟨yes,no⟩` → "Probability: yes or no"
-- `⟨option1,option2,option3⟩` → "Weighted options: 1, 2, or 3"
+- `●create≈|name:widget|optional:true` → "Create (optional) with name widget, optional is true"
+- `●process≈|data:Q4` → "Process (approximately/optionally) with data Q4"

-**Why it works:** The `⟨⟩` symbols leverage pre-trained associations with probability/weighted distribution concepts from mathematical training data.
+**Why it works:** The `≈` symbol leverages pre-trained associations with approximately equal from mathematical training data.
+The system prompt guides the model to use this for optional parameters.

 **Example transformation:**
 ```
-English: "The response should be weighted between high, medium, or low priority"
+English: "Optionally create a widget with the name specified"
-Vector-native: priority:⟨high,medium,low⟩
+Vector-native: ●create≈|name:widget
-Reads as: "Priority is a distribution of high, medium, or low"
+Reads as: "Create (optional) with name widget"
 ```

 ---